Editorial / Production Office

 Lizzie Zakaim is a sophomore and current open options student looking to double major in journalism and psychology.
 She started writing for The Signal her first semester of freshman year and hasn’t stopped since.
 She is now a social media editor for The Signal and cannot wait to become even more involved with the paper.
 When she is not writing, Lizzie can be found rehearsing with the Treblemakers, the all-female a capella group on campus, or analyzing poetry for the College’s literary magazine, Lion’s Eye.

 Photo Editor — Kim Iannarone

 She has worked the previous two semesters as Photo Editor for The Signal during her sophomore year and as Photo Assistant during her spring semester of freshmen year.
 One of her favorite events she has covered with The Signal was of Bill Clinton for the Hillary Clinton campaign speech.

 During her free time, she enjoys watching Netflix and hanging out with her friends!

 Business Manager — Ricky Zhao

-Ricky is a junior accounting major with a minor in computer science.
+Ricky is a senior accounting major with a minor in computer science.
 He is the current President of Chinese Student’s Association and the Vice President of Finance of the international fraternity of Delta Sigma Pi at TCNJ.
 Ricky is an avid tennis player with a quality taste in music.